Zhou Yongkang 周永康

 Retired Politburo Standing Committee member Zhou Yongkang was formally arrested in December 2014 and stripped of his membership of the Chinese Communist Party.
-As of 7 January 2015 his case had been sent to China’s “judicial organs (according to the Central Commission for Discipline Inspection) in preparation for a trial.
-The charges are reported to include leaking state secrets and taking bribes.
+On 3 April 2015, Chinese state media announced that Zhou had been formally charged with bribery, corruption and intentionally disclosing state secrets.
 Zhou is the most senior member of what Communist Party cadres are terming the “New Gang of Four”, other members of which are former Chongqing Party Secretary Bo Xilai, former United Front Work Department Head Ling Jihua and Xu Caihou, a former Vice Chairman of the Central Military Commission.

 Zhou was formerly Head of the Politics and Law Commission, the highest legislative oversight body in China, overseeing all legal enforcement authorities, including the police force (according to Wikipedia).
 Whilst Zhou held a Politburo Standing Committee seat, in 2012 the Standing Committee was reduced from nine members to seven, which resulted in the role of domestic security chief (now held by Meng Jianzhu) being downgraded, possibly reflecting fears that the position had become too powerful.

 Widely thought of as a hardliner; sources say Zhou’s speeches were laced with concern that political dissidents “might try to manipulate local protests to put pressure on the party itself.”
 Zhou however acknowledged huge rise in ‘mass incidents’ and talked of dealing with them more humanely and eliminating situations that give rise to protest.